An Evening to STOP Girl Trafficking

 Dawa Yangzum Sherpa, at 27, is quietly becoming a climbing legend.
 An ultramarathon runner, Everest summiter and the youngest woman to climb K2, Dawa has gone against the grain in her homeland of Nepal and hopes to inspire other young women climbers to follow their own mountain dreams.

 Jon Krakauer, author and climber, is a passionate supporter of STOP Girl Trafficking and serves on the board of the American Himalayan Foundation.
 An American Academy of Arts and Letters award recipient, Jon’s New York Times bestsellers Into Thin Air and Into the Wild prove that sometimes truth is stranger than fiction.

-Dr. Aruna Uprety is an expert in rural health development and a passionate advocate for the rights of girls and women.
-She founded RHEST in 1992 in response to meeting with Nepali women and girls in Indian brothels, some as young as 14.
-When asked if they wanted to go home, they said it was too late for them, but implored her to warn others against being lured into slavery by traffickers—the genesis of STOP Girl Trafficking.
-In addition to providing leadership and strategic guidance to RHEST, Dr. Uprety has worked in Bam, Turkey following the earthquake, Sri Lanka during the civil war, Inner Mongolia, Afghanistan, and rural China.
-She has a Masters in Women and Development from The Hague and is a regular contributor to Nepal’s leading newspapers on matters of health and women’s rights.
+Dr. Aruna Uprety is an expert in rural health development and an advocate for the rights of girls and women.
+She founded RHEST in 1992 after meeting Nepali women and girls in Indian brothels, some as young as 14.
+When asked if they wanted to go home, they said it was too late for them, but implored her to warn others against being lured by traffickers—the genesis of STOP Girl Trafficking.